MFM Presents… Brief Recess

 We appreciate your time.
 We'll do.

-Thanks, Carol.
+Thanks, Cargress.
 Thank you.

 Take good care.
 Bye-bye.

-So Tales from the DM.
+So, Tales from the DM.
 Friends, please remember while Michael is a lawyer, he is not your lawyer.

 Unless you want to hire me.
 I mean, that's a different thing.

-Everyone has a price, and I'm actually pretty cheap.
+I am, everyone has a price, and I'm actually pretty cheap.
 Just ask any of my ex-boyfriends.

 Ask me.

 I keep reading about it, but I would love to know in a simple way what is actually happening and how likely this is.
-Okay.
+Okay,

-Great question.
-So
+great question.
+So this is

-this is an interesting one because it's a, I always feel bad when I have to answer these because it really is, it depends half the time.
+an interesting one because it's a, I always feel bad when I have to answer these because it really is, it depends half the time.
 Like it really does depend on the state you're in.

 Yeah.

-So right now birth control is not being banned in the U.S. I think there is it's always like the threat of restricting contraceptives for women is always sort of a topic that continues to come up.
+So right now, birth control is not being banned in the U.S. I think there is, um, it's always like

+the threat of restricting contraceptives for women is always sort of a topic that continues to come up.
 And it is very much these Republicans leap on the any opportunity to sort of keep women down,

 right?
+And

-There is a very famous Supreme Court precedent, Griswold v.
-Connecticut.
+So federal law and Supreme Court precedent still protect the right to get contraceptives.
+There is a very famous Supreme Court precedent, Griswold versus Connecticut.

 It's from 1965, as well as Eisenstadt v.
 Baird.

+It's 1972.
 So these are the Supreme Court precedents that protect a woman's right to contraceptives.

-I don't know why I can't say that word.
+Because you don't have to use it.
 I guess because I've never gotten a woman pregnant and never even would be in a situation where that would happen.
-Never?

 We can get into it.